Lamb shoulder chops are so tender and delicious. Cook them in the slow cooker, then briefly broil them to brown the fat.

 - ½ teaspoon dried rosemary

-- Set the oven to broil.
-Briefly broil the chops, directly beneath the heat element, to crisp up the fat, 1-2 minutes.
+- Briefly broil the chops to brown and crisp up the fat, 1-2 minutes.
 Keep an eye on them so that they don't burn.

 - Transfer the chops to dinner plates.
 Serve them, if desired, with small bowls of the strained cooking juices for dipping.

 WATCH THE VIDEO:

 ADD YOUR OWN NOTES